Claiborne Pirtle - President Electric Controller & Manufacturing

 298 Corning Drive

-Mary was an active supporter of the Red Cross Community Fund and other civic organizations.
-She aided deserving young people to obtain college educations and helping them through preparatory schools.
+Mary was an active supporter of the Red Cross, Community Fund, and other civic organizations.
+One of her chief benefactions was aiding deserving young people in preparatory schools and obtaining a college education.

 Mrs. Pritle was a member and supporter of the Cleveland Institute of Music and the Musical Arts Association.
 She also aided the Case Institute of technology.

 Mary had traveled widely, having visited nearly every country in the world.

 Mary Agatha Pirtle died on July 3, 1957, leaving no known surviving next of kin.
 Most of the estate was in the Square D Company's common stock, which had acquired Electric Controller & Manufacturing in 1929.